jecklgamis/envoy-proxy-example/README.md

 An Alpine Linux-based Envoy Proxy image.
-This is a reference implementation for building an Envoy Proxy side car for observing your microservice, a general reverse proxy, a test infrastructure for your HTTP fault injection tests, or if you're simply exploring Envoy Proxy features.
+This is a reference implementation for building an Envoy Proxy sidecar for observing your microservice, a general reverse proxy, a test infrastructure for your HTTP fault injection tests, or if you're simply exploring Envoy Proxy features.
 See the [Envoy Docs](https://www.envoyproxy.io/docs/envoy/latest/) for more info.